Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Nationwide Mortgages For Over 60 & 70s

-Nationwide mortgages now extend their residential mortgage to older people with an age of maturity of 85 years old.
+Nationwide Mortgages now offers residential mortgages to older people aged 85 and over.
 So at the age of 60, you could still take out a residential mortgage over a 25-year term.

-Naturally, that’s subject to you being able to meet all other lending criteria, such as affordability.
-Other key differences exist between the nationwide offer and what you may need from other lenders.
+Naturally, that’s subject to you meeting all other lending criteria, such as affordability.
+Other key differences exist between the nationwide offer and what you may need from different lenders.

 However, Nationwide also has a buy-to-let specialist lender branch – The Mortgage Works.
-Nationwide’s The Mortgage Works will accept Buy to Let applicants up to the age of 70 years old, with the repayment terms extending from 5 years up to 35-year terms.
+Nationwide’s The Mortgage Works will accept Buy to Let applicants aged up to 70 years, with repayment terms ranging from 5 to 35 years.

 Therefore, if you’re looking for mortgages for pensioners, they pay off at 105.
 The only current option is not in the residential mortgage sector but in the commercial mortgage market through the Mortgage Works.

-Should you be a landlord with equity in other properties, that could be an option to consider should you need to raise capital for any reason.
-The maximum LTV is 75% for this type of product.
-The more equity you have, the more favourable your application is likely to be viewed due to the lower risk level.
+If you are a landlord with equity in other properties, that could be an option to consider should you need to raise capital for any reason.
+The maximum LTV for this product type is 75%.
+The more equity you have, the more favourably your application is likely to be viewed, given its lower risk.

 Many people are pleased to see that nationwide mortgages for over 60s are now available.
 The 1st UK Money team is happy to include Nationwide older person mortgage products in any research we do on your behalf.